InMoment/inmoment-sdk-ios/README.md

 }
 ```

-These methods are called immediately when the user taps the "next" or "previous" page buttons in the survey, respectively.
+These methods are called immediately when the user taps the "next" or "previous" page buttons in the survey.
+These methods can be used to monitor that the user is "still there" or performing other actions.
+These methods are experimental, and may be deprecated or removed in future versions.